Minep/lunaix-os/README.md

 ### A quick 'Get Started'

-One can use the `live_debug.sh` provided in the lunaix root directory to quickly bring up the system with default parameter (which is used by the author for debugging).
+One can use the `live_debug.sh` provided in the lunaix root directory to quickly bring up the system with default parameters (also used by the author for debugging).

 Following the steps:

-1. Select a architecture `<arch>`
+1. Select an architecture `<arch>`
 2. Check the compilation prerequisites and presence of `qemu-system-<arch>`
 3. Run `make ARCH=<arch> user` to build the stock user program
 4. Run `make ARCH=<arch> rootfs` to build stock rootfs image, require support of `dd`，`mkfs.ext2`, `mount -o loop`, `mktemp`.
 5. Run `ARCH=<arch> live_debug.sh` to boot in QEMU with gdb hooked (one should see a gdb session)
 6. telenet to `localhost:12345`, this is QEMU emulated serial port
-7. type `c` in the active gdb session and commence emualtion.
+7. type `c` in the active gdb session and commence emulation.
 8. Congrats, enjoy your lunaix!
 (or submit an issue)